 At beginning of placement, supervisors conduct an assessment of interns’ current level of practice and assign clients as appropriate.

 We inform our clients that they have an appointment with an intern.

 The optimum number of clients is three per day for interns although this may increase to four clients per day as the intern gains confidence.

 The minimum number of clients we expect our interns to see each day is two.
 Interns are not usually assigned to new client sessions in the first two to three weeks of placement.
 They begin taking new client bookings after this time.

 Interns are always supported by the staff of the service.
 They will be available with support for any questions or challenges they may be experiencing while on placements.

-Interns do not see clients if another staff member is not working onsite at the same time.
+When in face to face delivery mode, interns do not see clients if another staff member is not working onsite at the same time.

 We discuss the goals of supervision in the initial stages to ensure all parties clearly understand their supervision contract.
 A written learning contract is jointly drafted to clarify goals.
 The intern and the supervisor keep supervision logs.